dbt

 Dimensional data model

-Dimensional data modeling is a type of relational model that puts entities into two buckets of facts and dimensions (aka as the bread and butter of analytics work 😂).
-Dimensional modeling is one of the most predominant types of data modeling used in modern data stacks, as it offers a unique combination of both flexibility and constraint.
+Dimensional data modeling is a type of relational model that puts entities into two buckets of facts and dimensions.
+Dimensional modeling is one of the most predominant models used in modern data stacks, as it offers a unique combination of flexibility and constraint.

 An image of a simplified star schema